-I think that the on-demand, constantly connecting, instant-gratification nature of our society has made people impatient and out of touch with what success actually takes.
+Our society's on-demand, constantly connecting, instant-gratification nature has made people impatient and out of touch with what success takes.
 Success takes time and patience; it takes years.

-The Internet has allowed the process to be speed up tremendously (Zuckerberg for example), but aside from the “one hit wonders” of the Internet, successful is still a slow, gradual process that takes more time and effort than what most people are willing to commit.
+The Internet has accelerated the process tremendously (Zuckerberg, for example).
+However, aside from the "one-hit wonders" of the Internet, success is still a slow, gradual process that takes more time and effort than most people are willing to commit.

-To be successful in anything, you have to be patient and respect the process.
+To succeed in anything, you must be patient and respect the process.
 And in our society, these traits are becoming extinct with each passing day.

-But that’s not the only thing working against most people.
-It’s also the vast amount of distraction that assaults our senses.
-With so much vying or our attention, you have to be more focused than ever to get anything done.
-If you aren;t able to prioritize how you are spending your time, you’ll never be able to get anything done (which is why I turn off all notifications when working.)
+But other things are working against most people.
+It's also the vast amount of distraction that assaults our senses.
+With so much vying for our attention, you must be more focused than ever to get anything done.
+If you cannot prioritize how you are spending your time, you'll never be able to get anything done (which is why I turn off all notifications when working.)

-When you have limitless options at your disposal, your brain creates a nagging voice in the back of your head that I call “choice anxiety.”
-(Maybe someone else calls it that, but I didn’t want to Google it.)
-When you have choice anxiety—which is made worse when you have a million distracting notifications going off—you aren’t able to do your best work.
+When you have limitless options at your disposal, your brain creates a nagging voice in the back of your head that I call "choice anxiety."
+(Maybe someone else calls it that, but I wanted to avoid Google it.)
+When you have choice anxiety—which is worse when you have a million distracting notifications going off—you cannot do your best work.
 Your mind is constantly thinking about what else you could be doing.

-There is a study that suggests it takes 23 minutes and 15 seconds to get back to the same mental work-state you were before being interrupted.
-That’s crazy.
-And the thing is, interruptions most often come from our own mind: we check our phone, or our messages, or our email and bounce around from thing to thing in a completely haphazard way.
+A study suggests it takes 23 minutes and 15 seconds to get back to the same mental work state you were in before being interrupted.
+That's crazy.
+And the thing is, interruptions most often come from our mind: we check our phone, messages, or email and bounce around from thing to something in a completely haphazard way.
 This is the worst way to get anything done.
-Really, the worst.
+The worst.

 You have to focus.

-Then there’s multitasking.
-Brain scientist point out that there is actually no such thing as “multitasking,” and instead call it “task switching.”
+Then there's multitasking.
+Brain scientists point out that there is no such thing as "multitasking" and instead call it "task switching."
 This means that your brain can only focus on one thing at a time.
-So when you move between tasks, you are just switching tasks and not really doing both things at once.
-There is also research that suggests multitasking lowers your IQ by 15 points, which puts most people in the range of an 8-year-old child.
+So when you move between tasks, you are just switching jobs and not doing both things simultaneously.
+Research suggests multitasking lowers your IQ by 15 points, which puts most people in the range of an 8-year-old child.
 Damn.

-No matter what you are doing, turn off those notifications and stop “task switching.”
-Notifications and distractions make you dumber, less effective, and believe it or not, raise your cortisol levels and stress you out.
-It’s all bad news bears.
+No matter what you are doing, turn off those notifications and stop "task switching."
+Notifications and distractions make you dumber and less effective; believe it or not, they raise your cortisol levels and stress you out.
+It's all bad news, bears.

-Getting better at work, with your business, in your relationships or in personal development, takes time and patience.
-Your body and brain grow only when given time to grow.
-You have to give each the time to recoup, recover and supercompensate (a weightlifting term meaning to grow above the original baseline).
+Getting better at work, with your business, in your relationships, or personal development takes time and patience.
+Your body and brain grow only when given time to develop.
+You have to give each the time to recoup, recover and super compensate (a weightlifting term meaning to rise above the original baseline).

 Think of your body like a redwood tree.
-Those things grow massive over hundreds and hundreds of years.
-Your body and mind are like the redwood tree; water it, nourish it and watch it grow a little bit each day.
+Those things have grown massive over hundreds and hundreds of years.
+Your body and mind are like the redwood tree; water, nourish, and watch it grow a little bit each day.